monika76five/Data-Confidentiality/References/README.md

 - Hu, J. (2019).
 Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data. *Transactions on Data Privacy*, 12:1, 61–89.

+- Wang, H. and Reiter, J. P. (2012).
+Multiple imputation for sharing precise geopgraphies in public use data. *Annals of Applied Statistics*, 6, 229-252.

 ### Applications

 - Drechsler, J. and Reiter, J. P. (2009).
 Disclosure Risk and Data Utility for Partially Synthetic Data: An Empirical Study Using the German IAB. *Journal of Official Statistics*, pp. 589-603.